DavidLeoni/pictoji/pictoji.md

 #### One interpretation

- `1` meaning can vary among `explanation` modes.
+ `1` meaning can vary among `role` modes.

  Given a `1` of type `SYMBOL^`, treat `1` as:

-- `explanation=math`: a pure mathematical object, selecting the proper mathematical type SYMBOL^ according to the context.
+- `role=phd`: a pure mathematical object, selecting the proper mathematical type SYMBOL^ according to the context.

-- `explanation=fun`:  the zeroth element of a hierarchy starting at `SYMBOL^0`, following this definition:
+- `role=creative`:  the zeroth element of a hierarchy starting at `SYMBOL^0`, following this definition:

     `1 = SYMBOL^0` ~ the state or essence of being / something that was gifted by a superior entity

-    If there is no meaningful enough candidate (or if we are already at the bottom of the hierarchy), use `explanation=math` as fall-back.
+    If there is no meaningful enough candidate (or if we are already at the bottom of the hierarchy), use `role=phd` as fall-back.

     Examples: